wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 # What is new in Wallarm node 4.8

 The new minor version of the Wallarm node has been released!
-It features an important API rate limiting function to prevent DoS, brute force, and API overuse attacks.
+It features logging of blocked requests from denylisted sources in the **Events** section.
 Learn all released changes from this document.

+## Logging of blocked requests from denylisted sources

+Starting from the release 4.8, the Wallarm platform now logs requests that have been blocked when their source is found in the denylist.
+It allows you to gain a better understanding of attack profiles and ensures that no blocked activity goes unnoticed.

+We have introduced new [search tags and filters](../../user-guides/search-and-filters/use-search.md#search-by-attack-type) within the **Events** section to effortlessly access such events:

+* Utilize the `blocked_source` search to identify requests that were blocked due to manual denylisting of IP addresses, subnets, countries, VPNs, and more.
+* Employ the `multiple_payloads` search to pinpoint requests blocked by the **Number of malicious payloads** trigger.
+This trigger is designed to denylist sources that originate malicious requests containing multiple payloads, a common characteristic of multi-attack perpetrators.
+* Additionally, the `api_abuse`, `brute`, `dirbust`, and `bola` search tags now encompass requests whose sources were automatically added to the denylist by the relevant Wallarm triggers for their respective attack types.

 ## Updated structure for the `wallarm_custom_ruleset_id` Prometheus metric